Release Me (Agnes song): Music videos

-The music video for "Release Me" premiered on 28 November 2008, the very same day that the song was released for sale in Sweden.
+The music video for "Release Me" premiered on 28 November 2008, the same day that the song was released for sale in Sweden.
 The video was directed by the swede Anders Rune, who also made the video for Agnes's single On and On that was made for the Swedish, Polish and Dutch market.

 The video begins with Agnes laying in front of an orange wall.
 Then Agnes walks through the streets of Stockholm at night seeing people dancing and preparing for a night out at a club.
 In the next scene everyone has arrived at the club and they are dancing while Agnes is standing against a wall with a man holding her.
 Agnes then leaves the club and walks down the street to another club.
 The next scene shows a bathroom where Agnes is doing her make-up in front of a mirror while two other girls are dancing in the background.
 These are the main parts of the video, other sequences are shown of people dancing in various places and Agnes singing in front of the orange wall.

 The music video had a massive impact in the UK, where it started to spin on radio stations and TV channels already in February 2009, almost four months before the release of the song.
 The song was also frequently shown in other parts of Europe, with honors like "song of the week" and "artist of the month" to follow.